Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

-where $\Lambda$ is set to be 1 and we sum $k$ up to $k=4$ and $n_k$ are chosen to eliminate higher order coefficients in the SDP.
-Numerically, since we can only optimize over a finite dimensional subspace of the infinite $\phi^{0000}_k(p)$ functional space, we supplement this SDP with some extra forward-limit sum rules.
+\end{itemize} where $\Lambda$ is set to be 1.
+We sum $k$ up to $k=4$ and $n_k$ are chosen to eliminate higher order coefficients in the SDP.
+In the practical numerical calculations, since we can only optimize over a finite dimensional subspace of the infinite $\phi^{0000}_k(p)$ functional space, we supplement this SDP with some extra forward-limit sum rules.
 These forward-limit sum rules are redundant, but numerically they help minimize the impact of the uncertainties from implementing the constraints in the large $\ell$ and finite $\mu$ region (see Appendix \ref{sec:Bec_exa}).
-Another subtlety, which is also explained in Appendix \ref{sec:Bec_exa}, is that the integral $\int_{0}^{1}dp \phi^{0000}_2(p)/{p^2}$ is logarithmically divergent, due to the small $p$ region, which requires us to introduce an IR cutoff at $p=m_{\rm IR}$ for the integral.
 Thus, numerically, this SDP gives rise to the lower bound on $\alpha$:

 which is consistent with the analysis in \cite{Caron-Huot:2021rmr, Alberte:2020jsk}.
 However, we can not use a similar SDP to derive the upper bound on $\alpha$.
 This is completely analogous to the pure scalar case where the corresponding $\alpha$ has a lower bound $\alpha\geq 0$, which can be recovered from the above bound by taking $M_P\to \infty$, but can not be bounded from above by the positivity of the spectral function.
 In the pure scalar case, $\alpha$ can be bounded from above by making use of more information from unitarity, particularly using the upper bound on the partial wave amplitude $|c^{00}_{\ell,\mu}|^2\leq\mathcal{O}(1)$.
 This produces an upper bound of order $\mc{O}({1}/{\Lambda^4})$, which is very large if $M_P\gg \Lambda$.
 It is expected that the upper bound is something similar in the presence of gravity, which would be consistent with the estimate in Section \ref{sec:dimAna}.